 We encourage you to not be a perfectionist but work hard to produce the best content you can.
 We’ll provide you with guidance, and we want to see your best work, but please keep in mind that course development is a very iterative process and takes time and patience.

-If there is anything we can do to improve the instructor experience, please let us know, and we'll do our best to correct course.
+If there is anything we can do to improve the instructor experience, please let us know.